Kernix13/tmdb-flixx-app/README.md

 ### Miscellaneous

-> _Here is a link to a guy who took the course but changed it and put it on his portfolio: https://showplex.netlify.app/_
+> _Here is a link to a guy who took the course but changed it (React SPA) and put it on his portfolio: https://showplex.netlify.app/_

 I deleted .`env.example` since I am going to try to deploy to Netlify and create an environment variable on there to hide my API key: `API_KEY=YOUR_API_KEY_HERE`